Contact ME

 I always start my design process with good old fashioned sketches of my ideas, colour ways and subject matter before gathering all of my visual elements together.

-Many customers say that they love finding new details every time they look at their artwork, little hidden objects they may not have not seen before.. many of my customers who come in to my private appointments ask me ‘with all of this detail, how do you know when your artwork is finished?’
+So many customers say that they love finding new details every time they look at their artwork, little hidden objects they may not have not seen before.. many of my customers who come in to my private appointments ask me ‘with all of this detail, how do you know when your artwork is finished?’
 ‘How do you know how to balance all of the elements and colours to create a harmonious final piece?

-The honest answer is by trusting my instincts and being true to myself and that only comes with a lot of experience.
+Good question and the honest answer is by trusting my instincts and being true to myself and that only comes with a lot of experience.

 Photography: Louise Hill, Natasha Shuttleworth & ZebraJojo Photography (centre 2)